University of Dallas: 20th century

-The Sisters of Saint Mary of Namur, monks from the Order of Cistercians (Cistercians), friars from the Order of Friars Minor (Franciscans), and several lay professors formed the university's original faculty.
-The Franciscans departed three years later; however, friars from the Order of Preachers (Dominicans) joined the faculty in 1958 and built St. Albert the Great Priory on campus.
+The Sisters of St. Mary of Namur, Cistercian monks, Franciscan friars, and several lay professors formed the university's 1956 faculty.
+The Franciscans departed three years later; professors from the Order of Preachers (Dominicans) joined the faculty in 1958 and built St. Albert the Great Priory on campus.
 The Cistercians established Our Lady of Dallas Abbey in 1958 and Cistercian Preparatory School in 1962, which are both adjacent to campus.
-The School Sisters of Notre Dame arrived in 1962 and opened the Notre Dame Special School for children with learning difficulties in 1963 and a motherhouse for the Dallas Province in 1964, which were both on campus.
+The School Sisters of Notre Dame arrived in 1962 and opened a school for children with learning difficulties in 1963 and a motherhouse for the Dallas Province in 1964, both on campus.
 The sisters moved the school to Dallas in 1985 and closed the motherhouse in 1987.
-The faculty now is almost exclusively lay and includes several distinguished scholars.
+The faculty is now primarily lay, but there are Cistercians, Dominican Sisters, and clerics on faculty.

-A grant from the Blakley-Braniff Foundation established the Braniff Graduate School in 1966 and allowed the construction of the Braniff Graduate Center.
-The Constantin Foundation similarly endowed the undergraduate college, and, in 1970, the Board of Trustees named the undergraduate college the Constantin College of Liberal Arts.
-The Graduate School of Management, begun in 1966, offers a large MBA program.
-Programs in art and English also began in 1966.
+Braniff Graduate School, the Graduate School of Management, and programs in art and English all began in 1966.
 In 1973, the Institute of Philosophic Studies, the doctoral program of the Braniff Graduate School and an outgrowth of the Kendall Politics and Literature Program, was initiated.
 The School of Ministry began in 1987.
 The College of Business, incorporating the Gupta Graduate School of Management and undergraduate business, opened in 2003.

-Since the first class in 1960, university graduates have won significant honors, including 39 Fulbright awards.
+Since the first class entered in 1960, university graduates have won 39 Fulbright awards.

 Accreditation by the Southern Association of Colleges and Schools came in 1963 and has been reaffirmed regularly.
-In 1989, it was the youngest higher education institution to ever be awarded a Phi Beta Kappa chapter.
+In 1989, it was the youngest institution of higher education ever to be awarded a Phi Beta Kappa chapter.